Category Archives: Seasons

 It also probably didn’t occur to him that others would take so long to embrace it.
 Attempts to legislate Daylight Saving were still widely ridiculed at the beginning of the 20th century.
 (It took the energy needs of WWI for many to finally enact them.)
 Standard times, brought about in the U.S. and Canada by the needs of the railways, which straddled various locales, also took a few decades to eventually pass into law.

-This is a wonderful article on the history of Daylight Saving Time and time zones, which includes all kinds of quirkiness and variations.
-(One year, 23 different pairs of DST start and end dates were used in Iowa alone.)
-Indeed, cities and countries around the world begin, end and practice Daylight Savings at a variety of times and in a variety of ways.
+Cities and countries around the world begin, end and practice Daylight Savings at a variety of times and in a variety of ways.

 Most of the U.S. begins Daylight Saving Time at 2:00 a.m. (local time) on the second Sunday in March and reverts to standard time at 2:00 a.m. on the first Sunday in November.